New appointments to be announced on Sundays at 1PM.

 February 2, 2025

-Rev. Arturo Andres L. Bautista, Jr. appointed to Frackville: First UMC
+Arturo Andres L. Bautista, Jr. to First UMC in Frackville

 Rev. Arturo Bautista is a dedicated servant leader with a deep passion for ministry and discipleship.
 Growing up in a Methodist family in the Philippines, he was inspired by his faith and community to pursue a life of service.
 Pastor Arturo began his ministry as a mission pastor and later served as a district superintendent.
 He holds a Political Science degree from Philippine Christian University, a Master of Divinity (cum laude) from Union Theological Seminary, and a Master of Sacred Theology from Drew University.